code-dot-org/code-dot-org/.github/pull_request_template.md

 - [ ] New features are translatable or updates will not break translations
 - [ ] Relevant documentation has been added or updated
 - [ ] User impact is well-understood and desirable
-- [ ] Pull Request is tagged appropriately
+- [ ] Pull Request is labeled appropriately
 - [ ] Follow-up work items (including potential tech debt) are tracked and linked